 \begin{Remark}[Spectral estimators $\hat{\bP},\hat{\bF}$ vs. Empirical estimators $\tilde{\bP},\tilde{\bF}$] Theorem \ref{th:upper_bound_svd} shows that $\mathbb{E}\|\hat{\bF} - \bF\|_1 \asymp \mathbb{E}\frac{1}{p}\|\hat{\bP} - \bP\|_1 \asymp\sqrt{pr/n}$, assuming all other parameters are fixed.
-In comparison, we can show that $\mathbb{E}\|\tilde{\bF} - \bF\|_1 \asymp \mathbb{E}\frac{1}{p}\|\tilde{\bP} - \bP\|_1 \asymp \sqrt{p^2/n}$, based on minimax error bounds for discrete distribution estimation \citep{han2015minimax,kamath2015learning}.
+In comparison, we can show that $\mathbb{E}\|\tilde{\bF} - \bF\|_1 \asymp \mathbb{E}\frac{1}{p}\|\tilde{\bP} - \bP\|_1 \asymp \sqrt{p^2/n}$, based on minimax error bounds for discrete distribution estimation \cite{han2015minimax,kamath2015learning}.
 Therefore the spectral estimators are much more efficient because they utilize the low-rank structure.
 Numerical comparisons between the spectral and empirical estimators are given in Section \ref{sec:simu}. \end{Remark}

 \begin{Remark}[Dependence on the stationary distribution] The error bounds of Theorem \ref{th:upper_bound_svd} rely on $\mu_{\max}$ and $\mu_{\min}$, and they take smaller values if $\mu$ does not deviate much from the uniform distribution.
 When $\mu_{\min}$ is small, one has to pay a higher price for those states appearing the least frequently in the sample path.
 The dependence on $\mu_{max}$ is due to a technical argument used in the proof to establish spectral norm concentration inequalities for asymmetric matrices (Lemma \ref{lm:frequency-matrix-concentration}), which may be improvable under additional assumptions like reversibility. \end{Remark}